 In addition to these requirements, the applicant must meet any additional requirements as put forth by the respective graduate degree programs.
-Those requirements are listed in the following sections for the Master of Education, the Specialist in Education, the Master of Business Administration, the Master of Science in psychology, the Master of Music in music education, the Master of Science in Nursing, and the Master of Biomedical Science degrees.
+Those requirements are listed in the following sections for the Master of Education, the Specialist in Education, the Doctor of Education, the Master of Business Administration, the Master of Science in psychology, the Master of Music in music education, the Master of Science in Nursing, the Doctor of Philosophy in Nursing Education and Administration, the Master of Biomedical Science, the Master of Arts in English, the Master of Arts in History, and the Master of Science in Biology degrees.